 The program’s faculty and supervisors are senior members of the Pennsylvania Society for Clinical Social Work (PSCSW), a professional organization that promotes and advances the specialization of clinical practice within the social work profession; as well as faculty from Bryn Mawr College Graduate School of Social Work and Social Research.

 The program is designed for all levels of clinicians and is relevant to practitioners working in a variety of agency settings as well as those in private practice.
 The focus is primarily, but not exclusively, on clinical interventions with individual adult clients.

 An application is required.
 The application process includes an interview with a representative of PSCSW that will be arranged upon receipt of the application.
-Application deadline for participation in the 2013 certificate program is December 14, 2012.
 Scholarship Opportunities: Please see the PSCSW website for details about scholarship opportunities for this program.

-The program meets on consecutive Thursday evenings from 6:30-9:00 pm beginning January 24, 2013 and ending May 9, 2013 (no class March 28) for a total of 15 sessions.
+The program meets on consecutive Thursday evenings from 6:30-9:00pm for a total of 15 sessions.
 An alternate session will be scheduled on May 16 in the event of a weather complication.
 Each session begins with a clinical topic presented by a faculty member.
 The didactic portion is followed by small group clinical supervision.
 The 6-7 member supervision groups are facilitated to create a safe space to present and explore case material from the perspectives discussed in the course.
 NOTE: Participants must attend a minimum of 12 of the 15 sessions to qualify for the Certificate.